GiraffeReversed/edulint/docs/source/configuration.rst

 Custom translations
 """""""""""""""""""

 It is possible to define own names for groups of options.
-If a configuration contains the following tables, then passing :link_option:`set-groups` with value :code:`extra` adds the specified options to the configuration used for the respective tool.
+If a configuration contains the following tables (configuration sections), then passing :link_option:`set-groups` with value :code:`extra` adds the specified options to the configuration used for the respective tool.

 .. code::